rossigee/bitnodes-hardware/README.md

     $ sudo visudo

 Add the following lines at the end of the file to allow normal user to restart the system and to configure bandwidth limit for the system.
-Note that tc and iptables are only available on Linux.
+Note that tc and iptables are only available on Linux. `console-setup` is required to allow normal user to reload the console setup, e.g. font size, prior to displaying output on the LCD.

     bitnodes ALL=NOPASSWD: /sbin/shutdown
     bitnodes ALL=NOPASSWD: /sbin/tc
     bitnodes ALL=NOPASSWD: /sbin/iptables
+    bitnodes ALL=NOPASSWD: /etc/init.d/console-setup

 Update the last line in the getty file for tty1 to allow normal user to login automatically at /dev/tty1 to allow the LCD to display the status of your Bitnodes Hardware.